arungudelli/python.shiksha/content/en/tips/get-position-of-a-character.md

 ## Strings in Python

-Strings are the data types in python that are surrounded by single *quotations* or double *quotations* and can be assigned to a variable.
+Strings are the data types in Python that are surrounded by single *quotations* or double *quotations* and can be assigned to a variable.

 Example
 ```
 sample_text = “Welcome to Python”
 ```

-## Methods to get position of a character in python
+## Methods to get position of a character in Python

 Let’s dive deeper into the methods by the help of which we can achieve our desired result.